Here is an exciting list for travelers who enjoy taking walks and being in contact with nature.

 Between the towns of Urubamba and Pachar, find the small community of Yanahuara.
 It is possible to walk almost 10 km beyond the village along a path toward the impressive mountain, Apu Pumahuanca.
 Further along the trail is another lake and another.
 Well, you see the pattern…

 This trail and lake are located in a small reserve called Mantanay and are part of the Vilcanota trek.
-The Vilcanota hike has a path that ends in the town of Lares and its hot springs.
+The Vilcanota hike features a path that concludes in the town of Lares and its nearby hot springs.
 Multiple Lares Valley Walks and routes range from one day to six.
 The Vilcanota hike is beautiful and entirely off the beaten path.
-Make sure you have an offline map, and be prepared for the weather to change drastically.
+Ensure you have an offline map and be prepared for sudden changes in the weather.

 Ancascocha Lake

 One of the off-the-beaten-path hikes in the Sacred Valley is Laguna Ancascocha.
-This impressive multi-day trek starts from the town of Pachar, near the charming town of Ollantaytambo.
+This impressive multi-day trek begins in the town of Pachar, located near the charming village of Ollantaytambo.

-The Ancascocha trek includes sacred sites, such as Ñaupa Iglesia, a hillside tour of the Perolnioy Waterfall, and the Raqaypata ruins that sit on top of the falls.
+The Ancascocha trek includes sacred sites, such as Ñaupa Iglesia, a hillside tour of the Perolnioy Waterfall, and the Raqaypata ruins, which sit atop the falls.